-In connection with the national repository, several preparatory studies have been conducted in the past.
-It is worth to mention the so called "Site Task Force" coordinated by ENEA, which operated in 1999-2000 with the mandate to prepare a list of potentially national qualified sites, and the work done by a Parliament/Region Commission charged to prepare a document aimed at proposing a possible path to identify a site and to reach the necessary consensus.
+In connection with the national repository, several preparatory studies were conducted in the past.
+It is worth to mention the so called "Site Task Force" coordinated by ENEA, which conducted its activities in 1999-2000 with the mandate to prepare a list of potentially national qualified sites, and the work done by a Parliament/Region Commission charged to prepare a document aimed at proposing a possible path to identify a site and to reach the necessary consensus.